rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Modules.md

 # NOTE:  At the end of module, deallocate all the resources created in the module
 # Module 3: Implement an authentication and access management solution (~150 Miuntes)

+# NOTE:  ENSURE YOU SELECT SAVE WHEN YOU FINISH THE SELECTED LABS 1-9, 12-15, 17-26 and 28

+# Module 3: Implement an authentication and access management solution (~150 Miuntes)

 ## Lab 08 – enable multifactor authentication (15 Minutes)

 ### IMPORTANT - An Azure AD Premium license is required for this exercise. - O365 AAD has already been provisioned